basilhendroff/truenas-iocage-wordpress/README.md

 JAIL_NAME="site1"
 WP_ROOT="/apps/wordpress/site1"
 ```
-Several `php.ini` parameters have been set to sensible values and 'hard-coded' into the script.
-You will find these at the beginning of the script.
+Several `php.ini` configuration parameters have been set to sensible values and 'hard-coded' into the script.
+You will find these in the initialisation section at the beginning of the script.
 If you  wish, these can be modified prior to running the script.

 ```
 # php.ini